7ossam81/EvoloPy/README.md

 ###EvoloPy: An open source nature-inspired optimization toolbox for global optimization in Python

 The EvoloPy toolbox provides classical and recent nature-inspired metaheuristic for the global optimization.
 The list of optimizers that have been implemented includes Particle Swarm Optimization (PSO), Multi-Verse Optimizer (MVO), Grey Wolf Optimizer (GWO), and Moth Flame Optimization (MFO).
+The full list of implemented optimizers is available here https://github.com/7ossam81/EvoloPy/wiki/List-of-optimizers

 ##Features